Threekit/treble-legacy/docusaurus/docs/components-product-layout.md

 ## Overview

-The `<ProductLayout>` component is used to wrap a single UI for one-or-more products, in order for them to be accessible in the `<TrebleApp>` component.
+The `<ProductLayout />` component is used to create a UI layout for one-or-many products and make them accessible to the `<TrebleApp />`.
+The component contains no visual/UI elements of its own and is purely for facilitating a multi-product setup.

-The ProductLayout products prop which specifies which products from the Threekit Platform this product layout should be used to display.
+To create a Product Layout, you would build your UI view as normal and wrap the whole view inside the `<ProductLayout />` component.
+Each product in the ProductLayout must have its own **productId**, which must be unique across all products.
+Its through this productId that we define which product for our App to load.

 :::caution File Names